khoanguyencao/Keep-Copying/README.md

 # ME218A Project

-KEEP TALKING AND NOBODY EXPLODES
+KEEP COPYING AND NOBODY EXPLODES

 ---------------------------------------------------------------------------------------------------------